crushedhat/X-Hypem/README.md

 <code>perl hypem.pl</code>

 Additional:
-<li>This script is provided for educational purposes only.
-I don't take any responsibility for anything you do with
+ * This script is provided for educational purposes only.
+I don't take any responsibility for anything you do with this.
-this.</li>

 All Ur Songs Belong To US!